AZDisbo Supported

 • Disbursing funds before proceeds are available

-• Late or missing monthly reconciliation records
+• Late or missing monthly three-way reconciliation records

 • Commingling client trust funds with operating funds